 Andrew Smith of Boulder is currently the longest serving volunteer for Kalgoorlie-Boulder Soup Patrol, having been an active member for 12 years.
 Andrew has sought donations, sponsorships and volunteers to fund and run the Soup Patrol, enabling it to continue.
 Andrew also donates money on behalf of his drilling company and he encourages his staff to also volunteer at the Soup Patrol.
 Andrew also volunteers for Red Cross and co-coordinates the Emergency Services Team.

-Dellys Sice of Bridgetown has served on domestic violence and Aboriginal affairs action groups, Neighbourhood houses and established mobile support services for 30 wheat belt towns.
-She secured over 7.5 million dollars funding to set up the Alive & Well suicide prevention program, the men’s health and Pit Stop programs.
-Dellys serves on the Manjimup Family Centre’s, Henri Nouwen House’s and Geegelup Village’s boards, building resilience through modernisation of governance and business procedures.
+Dellys Sice of Bridgetown has served on domestic violence and Aboriginal affairs action groups, Neighbourhood houses and secured 7.5 million dollars to establish mobile counselling services for 30 Wheatbelt towns, the Alive & Well suicide prevention program, and men’s health Pit Stop program.
+Dellys serves on boards for the Manjimup Family Centre, Henri Nouwen House and Geegeelup Village, building resilience through modernisation of governance and business procedures.